 One Campus, One Team.
 That’s the motto behind American Airlines’ new corporate campus, a project more than five years in the making.

-A $350-million, 90-acre campus expansion, complete with three new buildings and a mobility plan, is the airline’s latest effort to unify its workers on one site and provide a new training facility for its newest recruits.
+The airline unveiled its $350-million, 90-acre campus expansion in September 2019.
+The sprawling campus—complete with three new buildings and a mobility plan—is a focal point to unify its workers on one site and provide a new training facility for its newest recruits.

-The campus expansion was developed by Dallas’ Crescent Real Estate, which has offices in Uptown Dallas and Denver.
-It’s the noted developer behind The Crescent, McKinney & Olive, and the Ritz-Carlton hotel in Dallas.
+The massive headquarters’ expansion builds on American’s campus that was built in the 1950s.
+The developer of the new headquarters, Dallas’ Crescent Real Estate, which has offices in Uptown Dallas and Denver, has been the development force behind projects such as The Crescent, McKinney & Olive, and the Ritz-Carlton hotel in Dallas.

 The campus addition, says Joseph Pitchford, managing director of development at Crescent Real Estate, will bring together 12,000 workers on its new campus and unite departments across outdoor green space, food options, and mobility initiatives.